kimbente/dfNGP/README.md

 Preface: To reproduce the real data experiments, you can also just run the scripts on the provided, much smaller, already preprocessed data.
 We include the following downloading and preprocessing pipeline for full **reproducibility**.

 ### Download
-- In `download_bedmap123.py` replace `path_to_bedmap_data_folder` with your own local path.
-Run the python script with `python download_bedmap123.py` from the terminal.
+- In `real_data_step1__download_bedmap123.py` replace `path_to_bedmap_data_folder` with your own local path.
+Run the python script with `python real_data_step1_download_bedmap123.py` from the terminal.
 This will automatically download, unzip, and organise all bedmap data files.
 This script works on the os operating system.
 If you have trouble with this script or you are not on os, also see this [BAS resource from the Geophyscis Book by the UK Polar Centre](https://antarctica.github.io/PDC_GeophysicsBook/BEDMAP/Downloading_the_Bedmap_data.html) for useful information.
 - <p style="color:red;"><strong>WARNING:</strong> This script downloads 11 GB of data!</p>
     - Bedmap1: 0.157 GB
     - Bedmap2: 3.2 GB
     - Bedmap3: 6.8 GB
 - The script directly downloads all standardised .csv files from the Bedmap1, Bedmap2 and Bedmap3 collections from the [UK Polar Data Centre](https://www.bas.ac.uk/data/uk-pdc/).
-The list of .csv files are visible [on this Bristish Antarctic Survey (BAS) webpage](https://www.bas.ac.uk/project/bedmap/#data).
+The lists of .csv files are visible on [this Bristish Antarctic Survey (BAS) webpage](https://www.bas.ac.uk/project/bedmap/#data).
 - Also check out this [Github repository](https://github.com/kimbente/bedmap) for some additional analysis of Bedmap123 data.

 ### Preprocess

-- In `preprocess_bedmap123.py`, specify your preference about which variable you care about by setting bool_remove_rows_without_ice_thickness and/or bool_remove_rows_without_bed_elevation.
+- In `real_data_step2_preprocess_bedmap123.py`, specify your preference about which variable you care about by setting bool_remove_rows_without_ice_thickness and/or bool_remove_rows_without_bed_elevation.
 Also make sure you set `path_to_bedmap_data_folder` to the same path you used for the download script.
 We set `bool_remove_rows_without_ice_thickness = True` because we will be using ice thickness measurements.
     - For only `bool_remove_rows_without_ice_thickness = True` the resulting data set contains ~ 82 M points (i.e. rows.) and is 9.5 GB large.
     - For only `bool_remove_rows_without_bed_elevation = True` the resulting data set contains ~ 67 M points (i.e. rows.)
-- Run the script with `python preprocess_bedmap123.py` from the terminal.
+- Run the script with `python real_data_step2_preprocess_bedmap123.py` from the terminal.
-- The script combines all csv files into a standardised pd Dataframe and performs a set of cleaning and preprocessing steps.
+- The script combines all csv files into a standardised pd.Dataframe (pandas) and performs a set of cleaning and preprocessing steps.
 - Number of csv files to combine: 151
     - Number of bedmap1 csv files: 1
     - Number of bedmap2 csv files: 66
     - Number of bedmap3 csv files: 84
 - Next, the data is subsetted for the broader Byrd region.
-The subset of data for the 300 x 300 km Byrd glacier catchment area is more managable in size and only contains 750k data points, reducing the size to 0.085 GB.
+The subset of data for the 300 x 300 km Byrd area is more managable in size and only contains 750k data points, reducing the file size to 0.085 GB.
+These are the Antarctic Polar Stereographic coordinates (see [EPSG:3031](https://epsg.io/3031)) used to subset the data.
+(For a user-friendly, non-programmatic conversion between and Polar Stereographic Coordinates we recommend [this conversion webtool by the Polar Geospatial Center (University of Minnesota)](https://www.pgc.umn.edu/apps/convert/).)

-### Create train and test data sets
+    - x_min = 350_000
+    - x_max = 650_000
+    - y_min = -1_000_000
+    - y_max = -700_000

+### Generate train-test regions

-- Run the notebook `real_data_preprocess_regions.ipynb` to generate the three x two pytorch tensors stored in [real_data](data/real_data).
+Go through the IPython notebook `real_data_step3_generate_train_test_regions.ipynb` to generate the train and test tensors for the three regions, which are already provided in [real_data](data/real_data)
+- Since the Bedmap data that we just downloaded is combined with ice velocity observations, these need to be downloaded too.
+Download **MEaSUREs InSAR-Based Antarctica Ice Velocity Map, Version 2** from (the NSIDC website)[https://nsidc.org/data/nsidc-0484/versions/2].
+See [here for the documentation/user guide](https://nsidc.org/sites/default/files/nsidc-0484-v002-userguide.pdf).
+    - Citation: **Rignot, E., Mouginot, J. & Scheuchl, B. (2017).
+MEaSUREs InSAR-Based Antarctica Ice Velocity Map.
+(NSIDC-0484, Version 2).
+[Data Set].
+Boulder, Colorado USA.
+NASA National Snow and Ice Data Center Distributed Active Archive Center. https://doi.org/10.5067/D7GK8F5J8M8R.**
+- Again, change the path to the preprocessed Bedmap123 data to your local path and specify the path to the ice velocity observations.
+- The code handles firn corrections, performs some meta data analysis, and produces visualisations to get on overview over the data.
 - We use data from three regions within the wider Byrd glacier catchment.
+These are the Polar Stereographic coordinates of the respective regions:
     - Upper Byrd (70 x 70 km)
+        - upper_byrd_x_min = 400_000
+        - upper_byrd_x_max = 470_000
+        - upper_byrd_y_min = -800_000
+        - upper_byrd_y_max = -730_000
     - Mid Byrd (70 x 70 km)
+        - mid_byrd_x_min = 395_000
+        - mid_byrd_x_max = 465_000
+        - mid_byrd_y_min = -870_000
+        - mid_byrd_y_max = -800_000
     - Lower Byrd (30 x 30 km)
+        - lower_byrd_x_min = 420_000
+        - lower_byrd_x_max = 450_000
+        - lower_byrd_y_min = -910_000
+        - lower_byrd_y_max = -880_000

 Byrd Glacier drains a large part of the East Antarctic Ice Sheet (EAIS) and flows into the Ross Ice Shelf.
 See [Byrd Subglacial Basin](https://data.aad.gov.au/aadc/gaz/display_name.cfm?gaz_id=123177).